The best offset smoker 2021 – BBQ Grill Academy goes hunting.

 Heavy gauge steel construction smokers can handle years of use and even the abuse of being transported on trailers or towed around town.

 Efficiency and Heat Retention

-The hard truth is that cheap offset smokers will tend to leak and are hard to manage the cooking temperature.
-Higher quality smokers on the market will cost more, but you will not encounter many of the issues found in cheap smokers.
+The hard truth is that cheap offset smokers will tend to leak and can manage the cooking temperature.
+Higher-quality and heavy steel construction smokers will cost more, but you will not encounter many of the issues found in cheap smokers.

 Cooking capacity is important; after all, you are spending good money to get the best offset smoker.
 The cooking chamber in an offset smoker is naturally large because there isn’t a firebox, ash pan, burner, or charcoal tray in the chamber; all the space inside the main chamber is cooking space.

 Due to its design, offset smokers offer a vast amount of square inches of cooking.
 Besides the cooking grates, there is nothing else in the main chamber to get in the way of meat!

 A larger offset smoker won’t necessarily offer a considerable cooking capacity.
 Cooking capacity will also be affected by the square inches of available grates surface and the number of grates available to cook.

 Some smokers manufacturers advertise attractive square inches numbers, but the cooking capacity is limited by the absence of cooking grates or inefficient cooking area designs.

 Inches of cooking surface isn’t usually an issue with offset smokers; the main chambers offer plenty of square inches of cooking.

 The cooking chamber size of any smoker should be considered.
 If the offset smoker is used for cooking ribs and briskets, then a small to medium-sized offset smoker cooking chamber will work fine.
 If the offset smoker is used for cooking a whole hug, then a larger chamber should be considered.
 The main chamber in an offset smoker can hold multiple grates.